paraskuk/Expenses-Kotlin-Android-App/README.md

 # Budget Tracker Android App
-This is a simple budget tracker app for `Android` for the purpose of Mobile Computing Course at Birkbeck University of London.
+This is a simple budget tracker app for `Android`.
 ***
 ## Running Device
 - Android Studio Emulator was used to run the app with model Launching 'Pixel Fold API 33'.